kbooten/lowphreak/README.md

 The basis of Low Phreak is a word2vec model trained on pos-tagged sentences (e.g. `["the_DT", "dog_NN",...]`) extracted from Project Gutenberg text and Amazon rproduct reviews.
 This repo consists of three notebooks:

-1. Tokenizing and pos-tagging sentences, counting tokens to identify low frequency ones.
+1. [`prepping_data_for_training.ipynb`](https://github.com/kbooten/lowphreak/blob/main/prepping_data_for_training.ipynb): tokenizing and pos-tagging sentences, counting tokens to identify low frequency ones.
 2. Training the word2vec model.
 3. The interface itself